 Students are expected to progress according to their plans of study as arranged with the graduate advisor.
 Plans of study are established to assure that students will graduate within the required time frame per program and to ensure compliance with prerequisites that faculty have established for courses in the curriculum.
 Students needing to make changes in plans of study are required to contact the graduate advisor and may also be asked to contact the program director if applicable.
-Revision of the plan of study may delay graduation and may negatively affect the availability of courses in the desired format (e.g. distance or campus delivery) and financial aid.
+Revision of the plan of study may delay graduation and may negatively affect the availability of courses and financial aid.